Quantum-0/SAR-PM-Overlay/index.md

 I hope interface is friendly for user and don't need an explanation.

-The only non-obvious thing is that right-clicking on the [Kill] [God] [Ghost] buttons applies the command to itself, and for the [Spawn] button - executes the same command that was called the last time when selecting item.
+The only non-obvious thing is that right-clicking on the [Kill] [God] [Ghost] buttons applies the command to self, and for the [Spawn] button - executes the same command that was called the last time when selecting item.

 ## Features